NovySan/unl-digifab/projects/project1.md

 3. Fabrication
    - You need to actually fabricate this assignment from some flat material.
      -  Acrylic, Cardboard, Matt Board, Paper.
-   - What time will we have open fabrication hours?
-Office hours (3-5pm Wed) or by appointment.
+   - Learn to schedule time on Innovation Studio machinery.

 # Submission
 1. Documentation:
    - Take screenshots of your 2d designs
    - Photos/videos to document your fabrication and assembly process
-   - SVG export of your final design, formatted to run on our laser cutter. (remember to hide extraneous layers)
+   - SVG export of your final design, formatted to run on any laser cutter. (remember to hide extraneous layers)
    - Photographs of your final product, assembled.
 Follow good documentation procedure.
 2. Sketchbook Updates:
    - sketches; screenshots of 2D designs; process images/videos; photos of final product; any notes, narrative about process.